- 1.4 GHz Intel Pentium 4 or faster processor (or equivalent)

 Getting started: Online preparedness

-All of your Distance Education courses will be accessed through Canvas.
+Due to the Covid-19 pandemic, all of your New Mexico Tech courses for the rest of the semester will be offered online and accessed through Canvas.
 If you are enrolled at Tech and have a Tech ID (a 9-digit number starting with "900") and a Tech email address (in the format email@example.com), you can log into Canvas by going to http://learn.nmt.edu.

 If you do not already have a Canvas password (separate from your email, Banner or library passwords) use your Tech ID as your login and your birthdate (yyyymmdd) as your password.

 Note that a course for which you have registered may not immediately appear in Canvas because the instructor has not yet published it.
-If the semester has begin and it is still not published, email firstname.lastname@example.org.
+If the semester has begin and it is still not published, please contact your instructor.

 What characteristics do you need to become a distance education student?